iyu46/RemovedConnectionAlerts/README.md

 Note: This plugin only tracks removals from when it's installed.
 It cannot show you your history from before installation.

 When you use this plugin, it's a good idea to regularly keep backups of your history files in case something happens to it.
-Backups can be done in the plugin settings as shown below.
+Backups can be done directly from the plugin UI.
+Please make them now and then.

-Your history files can be found next to the plugin itself.
+Your history files themselves can be found next to the plugin file.
 They are named `RemovedConnectionAlerts_{your Discord user ID number here}.config.json`.

 ## Credits